czipperz/gc/README.md

 This program allows for you to easily git commit.
 You can specify files or allow it to automatically commit all of them.

+It clears the screens, `gd`s, then prompts for a commit message

 Here is how to easily `git commit` all your files:
 <pre>
 $ gc